redbadger/crux/crux_macros/README.md

 The `Effect` derive macro can be used to create an effect enum for use by the Shell when performing side effects for the Core.
 It also derives `WithContext` for the Capabilities struct.

 The name of the generated enum is `Effect` by default, but can be overridden (see below).
-The macro needs to know the name of your app struct (which is `App` by default, but can be specified), and your event enum type (`Event` by default, but can be specified).
+The macro also needs to know the name of your app struct (which is `App` by default, but can be specified).

 It also needs to know the operation types for any capabilities you are using that have non-unit structs as their request types (have the `Operation` trait implemented).